Main Findings:

 We show that Vision–Language Models like GPT4o, Pixtral, Llama 3.2, Gemma 3, …

 • fail to identify relative positions of anatomical structures in medical images.
+Without that capability, how should they describe a location in a medical report?

 To address these limitations, we introduce MIRP: An open benchmark dataset for evaluating relative-positioning tasks in medical imaging.